I have been cooking vegetarian meals with my family for over 20 years, and I love sharing my delicious creations!

-- Deglaze pan with vegetable broth and add brown sugar, cayenne, and basil.
-Cook until sauce thickens and move vegetables to one side.
+- Deglaze the pan with vegetable broth and add brown sugar, cayenne, and basil.
+Cook until the sauce thickens, and move the vegetables to one side.

-- Add remaining butter to the other side of the skillet and heat.
+- Add the remaining butter to the other side of the skillet and heat.

 - Add cooked rice and egg and remaining soy sauce and fry in butter for about 5 minutes.